The world of HR variables

 The specific HR variables that help to provide an insight into the way in which your employees view the organisation, but particularly also their attitude towards your organisation, are:

-Because a beneficial interaction between the variables cannot be assumed, and is organisation – or even situation -dependent, it is particularly interesting and useful to measure how the variables score per organisation and even per organisational unit.
+Because a beneficial interaction between the variables cannot be assumed, and is organization – or even situation -dependent, it is particularly interesting and useful to measure how the variables score per organization and even per organizational unit.